China banks miss out on U.S. investment banking bonanza

 Chinese banks have argued, without success, against being treated as one entity, the banker and the source familiar with the Fed's thinking said.

-Now, bankers in New York plan to analyse the costs and risks of expanding into investment banking and present the findings to their respective boards in China, the banker said.
+Now, bankers in New York plan to analyze the costs and risks of expanding into investment banking and present the findings to their respective boards in China, the banker said.

-If the banks' headquarters in Beijing find the business worth pursuing they will conduct their own due diligence and start consulting various Chinese regulators on ways to overcome the regulatory hurdles, the banker said.

 "Should Chinese banks continue to miss out on this opportunity?
 That's the question we should ask," said the banker.

-Additional reporting by Olivia Oran in New York and Ryan Woo in Beijing
+Reporting by Koh Gui Qing in New York; Additional reporting by Olivia Oran in New York and Ryan Woo in Beijing; Editing by Greg Roumeliotis and Tomasz Janowski